mwerezak/pycont/README.md

 # pycont

+This is a fork of pycont, a python library to control Tricontinent pumps.
+This fork supports multiple different pump types: C3000, C24000, CX6000, CX48000

+Only the C3000 and CX6000 have been tested, but the other models use the same command protocol and should work.

-pycont is a python library to control Tricontinent C3000 pumps.
-It is meant to be easy to use, and transparent such that when reading your program you can actually know what is going on.
+pycont is meant to be easy to use, and transparent such that when reading your program you can actually know what is going on.

 ## Documentation
 For documentation on using this library and it's associated methods, please see the [pycont Github Pages](https://croningp.github.io/pycont/).